ljx213101212/simplebank/README.md

 - create deployment.yaml to deploy the go api
 - Add service.yaml to expose the api to outside, so outside can access (by load balancer)

+- Change Service type from "LoadBalancer" to "ClusterIP" and redeploy service.yaml
+- add ingress.yaml and route simple-bank-api-service and deploy ingress.yaml

 ### Amazon ECR

 ### Github Action